jntkym/rappers/README.md

 ## Construct corpus ##

-1. untar lyrics archive, then run the following command to obtain a file *data/clean_corpus.txt*:
+1) Untar lyrics archive, then run the following command to obtain a file *data/clean_corpus.txt*:
 ```
 python preprocess.py -crawl data/lyrics_shonan_s27_raw.tsv
 ```
-2. feed the cleaned crawled corpus to juman:
+2) Feed the cleaned crawled corpus to juman:
 ```
 juman < data/clean_corpus.txt > data/juman_out.txt
 ```
-3. process the juman output file:
+3) Process the juman output file:
 ```
 python preprocess.py -juman data/juman_out.txt
 ```

 The preprocessing step is finished.
 You will have two files in the */data* folder:

 - *string_corpus.txt* as a corpus file (one sentence per line)